devlaming/mgreml/README.md

 ```
 reinitialises estimation for the null and alternative model from appropriate `.pkl` files.
 Notice that analogous to `--reinitialise`, the `--restricted-reinitialise` option cannot be combined with options such as `--restricted-environment-model` and `--restricted-rho-genetic`, as the `.pkl` file already contains the full model specification.

-### Data management
+### Data formats and management

+Input files following the options `--pheno`, `--covar`, `--covar-model`, `--genetic-model`, `--environment-model`, `--restricted-genetic-model`, `--restricted-environment-model` can be comma, tab, or space-separated.
+Just make sure to be consistent within each file.
+Also, (1) when your labels (e.g. phenotype labels or FID and IIDs) contain spaces, make sure the file is not space-separated and (2) when those labels contain commas, make sure the file is not comma-separated.

+The options `--pheno`, `--covar`, `--covar-model`, `--genetic-model`, `--environment-model`, `--restricted-genetic-model`, `--restricted-environment-model` have modifiers `nolabelpheno`, `nolabelcovar`, and `nolabelfactor` to indicate when headers (e.g. phenotype labels) are absent.
+E.g. the following options are possible in `mgreml`: `--pheno myphen.txt nolabelpheno` and `--covar-model mycovmodel.txt nolabelpheno nolabelcovar`).
+However, as `mgreml` is a multivariate method, we strongly recommend always providing headers to `mgreml`, so everything is labelled in terms of input as well as output.

-Finally, `mgreml` performs basic data management, e.g. in terms of figuring out for which individuals we have phenotypic data as well as GRM data (and data on covariates, if applicable).
+Naturally, `mgreml` performs basic data management, e.g. in terms of figuring out for which individuals we have phenotypic data as well as GRM data (and data on covariates, if applicable).
 In case `--covar-model` is used, `mgreml` also tests if there are any covariates that affect no phenotype at all, and if so, excludes such covariates.

-`mgreml` also performs relatedness pruning when using the `--grm-cutoff` option.
+Finally, `mgreml` can also perform relatedness pruning when using the `--grm-cutoff` option.
 E.g. the following command selects a subset of individuals such that relatedness in the GRM is nowhere in excess of 0.1:

 ```
 python ./mgreml.py --grm ./tutorial/data --pheno ./tutorial/pheno.txt \